darinz/DL/12_CV/07_3d_vision.md

 3D vision involves understanding and processing three-dimensional data, including point clouds, meshes, and volumetric representations.
 This field is crucial for robotics, autonomous vehicles, augmented reality, and computer graphics.

+> **Explanation:**
+> 3D vision is about understanding the world in three dimensions, just like humans do.
+Instead of just looking at flat images, 3D vision systems can understand depth, shape, and spatial relationships.
+This is essential for robots that need to navigate the world, autonomous cars that need to avoid obstacles, and augmented reality systems that need to place virtual objects in real space.

 **Mathematical Representation:**
 ```math
 P = \{p_i = (x_i, y_i, z_i) \in \mathbb{R}^3 : i = 1, 2, ..., N\}
 ```
+> **Math Breakdown:**
+> - $P$: Point cloud representing a 3D object or scene.
+> - $p_i$: $i$-th point in 3D space.
+> - $(x_i, y_i, z_i)$: 3D coordinates of point $i$.
+> - $N$: Total number of points in the cloud.
+> - This is the most basic representation of 3D data.

 Where $`P`$ is a point cloud with $`N`$ points in 3D space.

 > **Did you know?**